Above: The Meeting of Robert Burns and Sir Walter Scott at Sciennes Hill House, Charles Martin Hardie (1858–1916)

 St. Patrick's Season

-Irish Coffee (coffee, cream, sugar, and spirits) became popular in the 19th century coffee houses.
-Today, Bailey's Irish Cream, introduced in 1974, can provide you with all of these components (with the addition of chocolate, vanilla, and burnt sugar)!
-Interestingly, the term ‘Scotch Coffee’ historically has nothing to do with either whisky or coffee!
-Scotch Coffee was drunk in times of hardship when supplies of coffee had run out.
+Set out your leprechaun traps or hunt forthat lucky four-leaf-clover, St. Patrick's Day is almost upon us!
+Or, simply prepare for celebrations with a bit of Irish Coffee, a popular drink since its introduction in 19th century coffee houses.
+Nowadays, the ubiquitous Bailey's Irish Cream, introduced in 1974, provides you easily with all major essentials of an Irish Coffee (alcohol, caffeine, sugar, and fat) in a single liqueur, along with chocolate, vanilla, and burnt sugar!
+And although you can make your own version with Scotch, ironically, the term ‘Scotch Coffee’ historically has nothing to do with either whisky or coffee!
+Scotch Coffee was a recipe drunk in times of hardship when supplies of coffee had run out.
 It consisted of hot water, milk, sugar and a handful of burnt breadcrumbs.
-This hardscrabble concoction was “popular” from the time coffee was first introduced into the UK, the name derived from the alleged tight-fistedness of the Scots.
-Who knew?
+This hardscrabble concoction was concocted from the time coffee was first introduced into the UK, referencing the stereotypical thriftiness of the Scots.
 Sláinte! ☘️ 🇮🇪 ☕

 Johnnie Walker